 1. Determine overall goals.

 What does success look like?
 Understanding what the goal looks like will help most in shaping your virtual conference.
 Is your team looking to host an exclusive event?
 Use Custom RTMP to livestream to an exclusive platform accessible only to guests.
 Is your team trying to raise funds?
 Choose a broader streaming platform to increase visibility, and add a link for viewers to donate.
-Switcher offers direct livestream integrations with LinkedIn Live, Facebook, Twitch, YouTube, and more.
+Switcher offers direct livestream integrations with Facebook, Twitch, YouTube, and more.
 Is your goal to maximize impressions?
 Broadcast to multiple platforms with simulcasting.

 2. Plan out the show structure.